elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 ### The proposed model to test the claim

 The model we propose to back up our claim is very simple.
 First, we use a CNN to extract useful information from the observed trajectory of the main agent as a feature vector.
 We are using a CNN since it was shown that it gives better results than LSTM.
 We then call the soft-attention module on our set of elements using this attribute vector as context.
 We then concatenate the resulting attention vector and the attribute vector together and feed it into a Feed-Forward Neural Network that predicts simultaneously all the future positions.
 We make a simultaneous prediction since it has been shown that it allows to get rid of the error accumulation issue of recursive prediction using an LSTM.

+### Evaluation protocol

+#### Dataset

+We want to evaluate the ability of the described models to take into account social and spatial interactions between an agent and its environment.
+To that end, we need a dataset where first those interactions actually exist and second those interactions actually have an influence on the way the agents move in scenes.
+We chose to use the Stanford Drone Dataset (SDD).
+Its a dataset where trajectories have been extracted from 8 different scenes using video taken from a drone.
+The scenes have various spatial structure, some of which highly influence agents motion (not only linear path).
+There are 20K trajectories in this datasets.
+The providers of the dataset claim that it features 6 different classes of agents such as car drivers, bicyclists, pedestrians and others.
+But in practice it's mostly pedestrians and bicyclists accounting each for half of the trajectories.

+Along the trajectories, we are given a top-view image of each scene and the types of every agents.

+#### Training samples

+#### Metrics
+#### Training

+### Results
+### Discussion